runtools/run/docs/content/reference/method-resources.md

 });
 ```

-To write an implementation, only JavaScript is supported for now, but more languages will come soon.
+To write an implementation, you can only use JavaScript for now, but more languages will come soon.

-#### Method attributes
+#### Method resource attributes

 ##### @input